 »Common Issues and Troubleshooting

-This page lists some common issues people run into with Vagrant and VirtualBox as well as solutions for those issues.
+This page lists some common issues people run into with Vagrant and VMWare as well as solutions for those issues.

 »Are my disks attached?

-A handy way to figure out what disks are attached (or not attached) to your guest is to open up the VirtualBox GUI and select the guest.
-When selecting a guest on the GUI, it should open more information about the guest, including storage information.
-Here you should see a list of disks attached to your guest.
+A handy way to figure out what disks are attached (or not attached) to your guest is to open up the VMWare GUI and open up the guest settings and selecting the disks options.

 »How many disks can I attach?